 Despite the many achievements of the Trump administration, Second Amendment advocates were perturbed by the president agreeing to a ban on bump stocks.
 As well, Trump went along with a massive omnibus spending bill – to the tune of $1.3T which fueled a 17% growth of the deficit in FY 2018.
 And, of course, many supporters of the president continue to be frustrated by Mr. Trump’s inability to begin his signature campaign promise: to build the wall.

-Still, as is often said, Rome wasn’t built in a day, and even with a Democrat-controlled House, the president has at least two more years in office to continue making strides to make America great again.We value your comments!
-Please weigh in on our comment section below.
+Still, as is often said, Rome wasn’t built in a day, and even with a Democrat-controlled House, the president has at least two more years in office to continue making strides to make America great again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com